jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 *Receivers, pins, & magazine*
 </div>

-The barrel is of the standard 16" carbine length, just long enough to avoid the red tape associated with a short-barreled rifle.
+I got my hands on a bolt and _Incursion_ barrel from Alexander Arms.
+This barrel comes in the standard 16" carbine length, just long enough to avoid the red tape associated with a short-barreled rifle.
 This length also produces high enough muzzle velocity and bullet energy for practical medium-range use.